Huayan: Nature origination

 Nature origination (xingqi) is a key idea in Huayan thought.
 The term derives from chapter 32 of the Avataṃsaka Sūtra, titled "Nature Origination of the Jewel King Tathāgata" (Baowang rulai xingqi pin, Skt.
 Tathāgata-utpatti-sambhava-nirdesa-sūtra).'
 Nature origination refers to the manifestation of the ultimate nature in the phenomenal world and its interfusion with it.'
 That is to say, the ultimate, pure nature, is interdependent on and interpenetrates the entire phenomenal universe, while also being its source.
 For Huayan patriarchs like Fazang, the ultimate nature is thus seen as non-dual with all relative phenomena.
 Because the ultimate source of all things is also interdependent and interconnected with them, it remains a ground which is empty of self-existence (svabhava) and thus it is not an independent essence, like a monotheistic God.'

 In the preface to his Hsing yüan p'in shu, Chengguan wrote, "How great the true dhatu (ta-tsai chen-chieh)!
 The myriad dharmas owe their inception to it (wan-fa tzu-shih)."
 Zongmi elaborates on this, laying out his explanation of nature origination.
 For Zongmi, the "true dhatu" refers to the essential nature of the mind of the one dharmadhātu (yi fajie xin), while the myriad dharmas refer to its phenomenal appearances.
 "The one true dharmadhātu" is thus the pure mind that is the source of both buddhas and sentient beings.
 As Zongmi says, "There is not a single dharma that is not a manifestation of the original mind.
 Nor is there a single dharma that does not conditionally arise from the true dhatu."

 Zongmi explains that this one dharmadhātu gives rise to all phenomena through two orders of causation: [1] nature origination (xingqi), and [2] conditioned origination (yuanqi).
-Regarding the former, where "nature" refers to the source qua the pure mind, "origination" refers to its manifestation as phenomenal appearances.
+Regarding the former, where "nature" (xing) refers to the source qua the pure mind, "origination" (qi) refers to its manifestation as phenomenal appearances.
 This also refers to "the arising of functioning (yung) based on the essence (t'i)."
 For Zongmi, this means that "the entire essence of the dharmadhatu as the nature arises (ch'i) to form all dharmas."
 Conditioned origination, on the other hand, refers to the manner in which phenomena arise contingent upon other phenomena.
 As each phenomenon is linked to every other phenomenon, all phenomena are infinitely contingent.
 But while every phenomenon is connected to every other phenomenon, nature origination means that each of these phenomena is simultaneously based on the nature (xing), which is the ultimate source.
 In this way, conditioned origination is made possible by nature origination.